-The directors present their report and the audited financial statements of Kaplan Open Learning (Essex) Limited ("the Company") for the year ended 31 December 2021.
+The directors present their Strategic Report on Kaplan Open Learning (Essex) Limited ("the Company") for the year ended 31 December 2022.

 PRINCIPAL ACTIVITY

 The Company operates an affiliated college, in co-operation with the University of Essex, offering higher education programmes for students who wish to obtain a university degree via online study.